Pain points or passion points? THAT is the question…

 However, it does seem that if I were writing to “me”, that would be a good thing given the statistics on buying power.
 Another interesting thing about metrics — almost 100% of all clients who come my way are totally burnt out on the problem, agitate and solve approach.
 They’ve often worked with people who use that technique and the content created wasn’t resonating with their ideal clients (this applies to both women and men).
 That’s why I teach and apply an alternate approach.
 The beauty of this is there is more than enough business to go around and we each have unique skill sets to deliver the desired results.”

-Another friend (who I do know), Rob Anspach chimed in:
+Another friend (who I do know), chimed in:

-My point EXACTLY, Rob. ♥ End of Facebook exchange.
+My point EXACTLY, my friend. ♥ End of Facebook exchange.

 So back to the question: Passion points or pain points –What motivates your ideal clients?
 Share your thoughts by replying below.